 Trump Postpones Pelosi Trip To War Zone After She Postpones State Of The Union

-President Trump appears to be retaliating against House Speaker Nancy Pelosi for postponing his State of the Union address amid the ongoing partial government shutdown by postponing her own planned trip to Afghanistan, Brussels and Egypt.
+President Trump appears to be retaliating against House Speaker Nancy Pelosi for postponing his State of the Union address amid the ongoing partial government shutdown by postponing at the last minute her own planned trip to Afghanistan, Brussels and Egypt.

 "We will reschedule this seven-day excursion when the Shutdown is over.
 In light of the 800,000 great American workers not receiving pay, I am sure you would agree that postponing this public relations event is totally appropriate," Trump wrote in a letter to Pelosi.
 "I also feel that, during this period, it would be better if you were in Washington negotiating with me and joining the Strong Border Security movement to end the Shutdown."